MichelVanderhulst/dash-apps-central-hub/README.md

-# Web application to price & hedge European options
+# Web application to centralize all similar apps
 Python-based app that centralizes all the replication strategy apps done

 ## Visit the web app